Skip to main content

 Strategic planning involves analyzing the strengths and weaknesses of a health care facility or department, and then looking for opportunities to improve.
 For example, initiatives can involve creating strategic plans to cut the waiting time for patients, to reduce excessive paperwork or to improve profitability by sourcing from more affordable suppliers.

-What Can You Do With a Health Care Management Degree?
+Career Paths With a Health Care Management Degree

 After learning what a health care management degree is, students may be curious about the career paths they can pursue after graduation.
 Health care management degree graduates can work for pharmaceutical companies, doctors’ offices, hospitals, nursing homes and many other types of facilities.